 Have you ever come across these questions that cluttered your mind with a lot of doubts?
 Even the simple questions, what exactly is an eCheck?
 How do merchants pay while using them?
 Are eChecks even safe to use?
 What type of businesses should incorporate them?

-Answer 2- You don’t need to be confused more as the purpose of eCheck processing is to help customers receive the most accepted form of payments.
+Answer 2 – You don’t need to be confused more as the purpose of eCheck processing is to help customers receive the most accepted form of payment.
 The entire electronic processing system is streamlined into 4 simple steps:

-Request Transaction Authorization- The customer who transfers the payment must authorize the amount requested by the recipient to get withdrawn from their account.
-Moreover, costs can get approved through the signed order form, recorded voice approval, and online payment form.
+Request Transaction Authorization- The customer who transfers the payment must authorize the amount requested by the recipient to be withdrawn from their account.
+Moreover, costs can be approved through the signed order form, recorded voice approval, and online payment form.

 Set Up The Payment- When the customer approves the payment, the merchant also initiates the payment process by inserting the linked financial data like checking account and routing number into their online payment gateway processing software.

 Finalize The Transaction- After receiving the verified financial information from the payment gateway (processor), the merchant saves and submits the payment to their bank.
 Then, the payment is sent to the ACH network to initiate the eCheck transaction process.

 Confirmation of Payment- In the last step, the eCheck transaction amount gets withdrawn from the customer’s checking account and deposited into the business’s bank account.
 Then, the payment confirmation receipt gets transferred to the customer.

 Answers 3 – While processing any online or in-person transaction, there are always specific fees, and eCheck services are no different.
 Moreover, these fees are highly essential because they reflect the payment methods that merchants can accept.